chrisdoc/thesis/thesis.md

 of the raster image.
 The grid spacing of the raster image is defined by parameter `t` and is in this case $100$ by $100$ meters.
 The tool converts the raster image into an SQL file which can be inserted into the database.
-To insert the created into the database the second command is used.
+To insert the created SQL file into the database the second command is used.

 ##### Road Network

-Our system is using the routing engine osm2po which operates on the OpenStreetMap road network.
-Osm2po can convert the OpenStreetMap road network to a PostgreSQL compatible SQL file.
+Our system is using the routing engine OSM2PO which operates on the OpenStreetMap road network.
+OSM2PO can convert the OpenStreetMap road network to a PostgreSQL compatible SQL file.
 Listing [lst:osm2pgsql] shows the step to import an OpenStreetMap road network – in this case from Austria – into the PostgreSQL database.